Double Consciousness and Systemic Surveillance

 Towards Recognition Rather Than Surveillance

-For many women, therapy offers a space to unpick these layers of internalised scrutiny—to recognise where external authority has been absorbed into the psyche, and to begin the process of reclaiming a more authentic self.
-But this is easy work.
+For many women, therapy offers a space to unpick layers of internalised scrutiny—to recognise where external authority has been absorbed into the psyche, and to begin the process of reclaiming the authentic self.
+But this isn’t easy work.
 For some women, the vulnerability this demands is simply too much.
 It represents too much existential risk.

-Addressing systemic surveillance in therapy isn’t just about unpacking personal history—it’s about understanding the wider social structures that shape how women see themselves.
-It’s about undoing the inherited vigilance that comes from years of being measured, assessed, and subtly (or overtly) told they are not enough.
+Addressing systemic surveillance in therapy is partly about understanding and bringing to consciousness the wider social structures that shape how women see themselves.
+In this way, we can begin undoing the inherited vigilance that comes from years of being measured, assessed, and subtly (or overtly) told they are not enough.

 References